mastersign/Mastersign.WpfCodeEditor/Mastersign.WpfCodeEditor/README.md

 # Mastersign WPF Code Editor Control

-> WPF control for editing code with syntax highlighting and code completion
+> WPF control for editing JSON and YAML with syntax highlighting and JSON schema support

 ## Intention